Doctorate in Educational Psychology

 Applicants will need to provide evidence that:

-- they have obtained their qualification, or expect to by 31 December.
+- they have obtained their qualifications or expect to by 31 December

 - they are eligible for Graduate Basis for Chartered membership (GBC)

 - they have relevant work experience.
-A breakdown of each employment and voluntary work should be provided with number of hours works per week.
+Please provide a breakdown of each period of employment and voluntary work with the corresponding number of hours per week spent in this role.
+This is often best presented in table format.

 In addition, applicants will need to provide an academic reference and a work experience reference.
-Please contact the programme admin to request the relevant forms.
+Please contact the programme administrator to request the relevant forms and a guide to completing your application.

 Suitable for individuals with: